RVCC-IDMX/js-objects-curban2336/README.md

 When you feel the coding skills are completed, the following command will test all files in the repo that end in test.js

 `npm test`

 ---

+## Run tests with a UI

+If you want to run the tests with a UI, you can use the following command:

+`npm run test:ui`

+---